jmpre28/read-me-generator/Develop/testing/README.md

   - [Questions](#questions)

   ## Installation
-  sdfsdf
+  Installation instructions will be listed here.

   ## Usage
-  sdfsd
+  Streamlining productivity.

   ## Licensing
   This project is licensed under Apache 2.0 license.
 [Read more about this license here.](https://www.apache.org/licenses/LICENSE-2.0)

   ## Testing
-  fsfsd
+  Any and all testing informatino will be listed here.

   ## Contributions
-  fsdfsdf
+  Any contributors to a given are listed here.

   ## Questions
-  Should you have any questions regarding this project, contact me via email at fsdfds.
+  Should you have any questions regarding this project, contact me via email at testing@github.com.
-  You can also find me on GitHub at https://github.com/fdsfsdfsdf.
+  You can also find me on GitHub at https://github.com/jmpre28.